Quantitative Visa Sponsorship Jobs in New York

 Which companies sponsor visas for quantitative roles in New York?

 The most active sponsors for quantitative roles in New York include hedge funds and trading firms such as Two Sigma, Citadel, D.E.
 Shaw, Jane Street, and Renaissance Technologies, alongside major banks including Goldman Sachs, JPMorgan Chase, and Morgan Stanley.
-These firms regularly file H-1B petitions for quant researchers, quantitative analysts, and algorithmic developers, and their sponsorship activity is publicly documented in DOL disclosure data.
+These firms regularly file H-1B visa petitions for quant researchers, quantitative analysts, and algorithmic developers, and their sponsorship activity is publicly documented in DOL disclosure data.

 Which visa types are most common for quantitative jobs in New York?